menu

 Real Estate Prices & Overview

-The average rental price in East Campus is currently $3,778, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 65.8% of the neighborhoods in California.
+The average rental price in East Campus is currently $3,349, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.7% of California neighborhoods.

 East Campus is a densely urban neighborhood (based on population density) located in San Jose, California.

-East Campus real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+East Campus real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the East Campus neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics